ElieMelki/BRSerialization/README.md

 Take a look at the example below.
 Here we need to convert a complex NSUUID object to a basic data type where in this case is going to be an NSString.

-The serialize method expect to have an NSSUUID that gets converted to NSString The deserialize method expect an NSString that gets converted to NSSUUID.
+The serialize method expect to have an NSSUUID that gets converted to NSString while The deserialize method expect an NSString that gets converted to NSSUUID.

 To illustrate lets take a look at the implementation of NSSUIDSerialization.